mercadopago/devsite-docs/guides/instore-payments/mp-point/create-point.en.md

 ---

-# How to integrate MercadoPago Point
+# How to integrate Mercado Pago Point

 In order to get paid in an integrated manner with our Point device, you need to download the Mercado Pago Point app available in the iOS and Android marketplaces.